-- These need to be the warmest gloves you can find.
+- These will be worn on Lobuche summit day, when it is colder at the lower camps on Everest, and on Everest summit day. - These need to be the warmest climbing gloves you can find.
 Do not skimp on this item as it is one of the most important items of gear you will have. - These need to have room in the fingers to not be constrictive and cut off warmth and circulation to your fingers.
-More room in the gloves is better than less.
+More room in the gloves is better than less. - You must have enough dexterity to use your technical gear (ascender, carabiners, rappel device) while wearing these gloves.
+It is important to be very familiar with these gloves and get used to using them with your gear BEFORE your climb.